-There is no outright travel ban to visit the U.K. right now (however, a new mandatory 14-day quarantine upon arrival was just announced).
+There is no outright travel ban to visit the U.K. right now (however, a mandatory 14-day quarantine is in pla).
 Still, each country is implementing varying local regulations and lockdown procedures.
-Scotland appears to be more cautious than its neighbors, with its lockdown currently in place until May 28 and specific sectors and activities, from work to exercise and social gatherings, returning more gradually than other U.K. countries.
+Scotland appears to be more cautious than its neighbors.
+There was a lockdown in place until May 28 and specific sectors and activities, from work to exercise and social gatherings, are returning more gradually than other U.K. countries.

-Spain is in a State of Alarm through May 24.
-Currently, only Spanish citizens and citizens/legal residents of the E.U. or Schengen countries are allowed to enter.
-Travelers entering the country must self-quarantine for 14 days, during which time they may leave their place of accommodation to shop for necessities and seek medical attention.
-Most hotels and hostels have been closed since March 27.
+Spain was in a State of Alarm until May 24 and reopened to tourists from Schengen countries, though the border with Portugal remains closed until July 1.
+Travelers entering the country before June 30 must self-quarantine for 14 days, during which time they may leave their place of accommodation to shop for necessities and seek medical attention.
+Some U.S. embassies and consulates and Spain are reopening on June 29.
 Everyone age six and up is required to wear face coverings in enclosed public spaces.
-Having entered Phase 1 of its reopening plan on May 18, Spain is also mandating that all residents stay within their province.

-Switzerland is only granting entry to citizens, those with a travel document and residence permit, and travelers from Liechtenstein.
-The country is currently in Phase 2 of economic recovery, with museums, shops, travel agencies, restaurants, and bars open as of May 11.
-Switzerland is planning to begin Phase 3 on June 8.
+Switzerland lifted all entry restrictions to citizens of Schengen countries on June 15.
+The country is currently in Phase 3 of economic recovery, with museums, shops, travel agencies, restaurants, libraries, and markets open as of June 22.

 All travelers to the U.K.—except those from the Republic of Ireland—are required to self-quarantine for 14 days.
-Wales has extended its lockdown to May 28, though some regulations have eased.
-Outdoor exercise is permitted, and garden centers have begun to reopen.
+Wales ended its lockdown on May 28 and restrictions continue to ease with retail shopping resuming June 22.

 Belgian Immigration Office.
 “Travel to Belgium.”